usnistgov/OSCAL/docs/content/learn/tutorials/control/basic-profile.md

 ## The Three Sections (or Phases) of Profiles

-OSCAL Profiles are broken up into three main sections, each representing a "phase" of operations to be applied to the source Catalog(s).
+OSCAL profiles are broken up into three main sections, each representing a "phase" of operations to be applied to the source catalog(s).

 They are:
 - Import: Selects which controls from the source catalog(s) are to be used in the baseline
 - Merge: Defines how to merge objects when importing from multiple catalogs, and defines the structure of the baseline
 - Modify: Defines a list of modifications to make to the imported controls, such as setting parameters or changing values

-As this is a basic tutorial, and many baselines are simply a subset of controls pulled from a larger catalog, we will be focusing mainly on the "Import" section, which covers many of the core use cases of OSCAL Profiles.
+As this is a basic tutorial, and many baselines are simply a subset of controls pulled from a larger catalog, we will be focusing mainly on the "Import" section, which covers many of the core use cases of OSCAL profiles.

-## Import Section
+## Import Phase

-The first major part of an OSCAL Profile is the "Import" section.
+The first major part of an OSCAL profile is the `import` section.
 In this section, the source catalog(s) are identified, and the subset of controls to be extracted are defined.
-There will be one "Import" object per catalog referenced, so in the simple case of building a baseline from a single catalog, there will be a single "import" object.
+There will be one "import" object per catalog referenced, so in the simple case of building a baseline from a single catalog, there will be a single "import" object.
 Lets look at a basic example.

 For the rest of this tutorial, we'll be using the catalog we [created during the last tutorial](https://pages.nist.gov/OSCAL/learn/tutorials/control/basic-catalog/#the-final-catalog).